Firstly, what is Black Friday?

 — Molly Sims (@MollyBSims) November 15, 2017

-As overseas retailers gear up for the internationally renowned sales, Australians are looking at their options for taking advantage of the lower prices and shipping back to our shores.
+As overseas retailers gear up for the internationally renowned sales, Australians are looking at their options for taking advantage of the lower prices often available overseas and cheaper-than-usual shipping back to our shores.

-Mr Franzi said global sales such as Black Friday put the spotlight on international bargains with a boost in interest to their US-based freight forwarding service ShopMate.
+Mr Franzi said global sales such as Black Friday put the spotlight on international bargains with a boost in interest in their US-based freight forwarding service ShopMate.

 “In the lead up to 2016 Black Friday sales, our ShopMate registrations tripled,” Mr Franzi told Canstar.